Macular Degeneration

 Dry Macular Degeneration

-• People with this type of ARMD benefit from regularly:
+• People with this type of ARMD should:

 Wet Macular Degeneration